AlphaGenes/AlphaFamSeq/README.md

 ### What is this repository for? ###

 * A family-based phasing algorithm for sequence data
-* version 1.0
+* Main Developer: Mara Battagin mara.battagin@roslin.ed.ac.uk
-* most updated branch: maradevel
+* Most updated branch: maradevel

 ### Description ###